The Time Machine (1978 film): Plot

 When Perry returns to his lab in the present, he receives a chilling report of the environmental impact of Mega Corporation's latest weapons.
 Perry then travels into the future to supply proof for the report's projections and convince Haverson that Mega's current agenda will lead to global devastation.
-Neil witnesses the fiery destruction of civilization, but also the re-emergence of nature from the wasteland.
+Perry witnesses the fiery destruction of civilization (stopping briefly in October 2025 with elevated radiation levels on what appears to be desert salt flats), but also the re-emergence of nature from the wasteland.
 During the devastation humanity retreated underground.
 Eventually some decided to return to the surface.
 Those who did so became the Eloi.
 Those who remained underground became the Morlocks.
 The Morlocks have just begun to "harvest" the Eloi for food when Perry arrives on the scene (the year is not made specific).
-He is befriended by Weena (Priscilla Barnes), who explains how the Eloi-Morlock world came to be.
+He is befriended by Weena, who explains how the Eloi-Morlock world came to be.
 A special museum of technology, showcasing weapons from Perry's era, includes Perry's name on a card identifying a weapon he designed.
 A video and audio presentation in the museum reveals that Perry's new assignment at Mega Corporation will be directly responsible for the world's destruction.
 Before he returns to his own time, Perry and Ariel, the male Eloi, use plastic explosives found in the museum to seal off the Morlocks' three entrances to the Eloi habitat.

-Perry gives his report to Haverson and Washington, and discovers they are uninterested in saving the world from destruction.
-Instead, they are interested in using the time machine to gain a military advantage over other world powers.
-Perry leaves them and returns to Weena and the Eloi, who are now free of the Morlocks.
+Perry gives his report to Branly, Haverson, and Worthington.
+Branly believes Perry and praises him, but both are revolted when they discover Haverson and Worthington are both uninterested in saving the world from destruction; instead, they are interested in using the time machine to gain a military advantage over other world powers as well as acquiring every scientific breakthrough for their own gain.
+Branly resigns from Mega alongside secretary Agnes, while Perry likewise leaves them and returns to Weena and the Eloi who are all now free of the Morlocks.